masenmatthews/Angular-JS_TapRoom/README.md

 1) As a patron and/or employee, I want to see how many pints are left in a keg.
 (Hint: A full keg has roughly 124 pints).

 ## Specifications
+### NOTE: Login features were not completed at the time that this project was made.
+There is additional functionality that hasn't been fleshed out and may be completed at a later date.

 * Make ABV show up as a specific shade based on percentage
 * Make prices over $8-per-pint show up as magenta while prices under $8 show up as green